dougeby/IntuneDocs/intune/email-settings-windows-10.md

 title: Microsoft Intune email settings for devices running Windows 10
 titleSuffix:
-description:Learn about the Microsoft Intune settings you can use to configure email settings on devices running Windows 10.
+description: Learn about the Microsoft Intune settings you can use to configure email settings on devices running Windows 10.
 keywords:
 author: vhorne
 ms.author: victorh